 That might seem like a somewhat primitive place for such a technical whiz to put his wealth.
 But then again, when the onetime richest man in the world makes a major investment, he should probably get the benefit of the doubt.

 So what’s the appeal of farmland for a proven fortune builder like Bill Gates?
-And with investing easier than ever to do via mobile apps, how can you get in on this opportunity?
+And with investing easier than ever via mobile apps, how can you find out more about this opportunity?

 Read on and find out.

 What's in it for Bill Gates?

 The farmland market remains very fragmented, both in the U.S. and globally: Most farms are still family operations.

 But since the 2008 financial crisis, more financial institutions and rich individuals have been buying up the asset.